phptek/silverstripe-jsontext/README.md

 See [the usage docs](docs/en/usage.md) for examples of JSONPath and Postgres queries and updating.

 Note: This module's query API is based on a relatively simple JSON to array conversion principle.
-It does *not* use Postgres' or MySQL's JSON operators at the ORM level.
+It does *not* use Postgres' or MySQL's native JSON operators at or below the level of the ORM.
 The aim however is to allow dev's to use their preferred DB's syntax, and to this end you can set the module into `mysql` or `postgres` mode using SS config, see [Configuration Docs](docs/en/configuration.md).